The Proving Duel

 "Good to see your lap dogs still listen."

 "What part of leave do you not get?
-One of these days you're gonna get yourself hurt ignoring us."
+You're going to end up hurting yourself one of these days if you keep ignoring-"

 "Are you threatening me, Teacup?"